 Cultural Dance History and Movement Courses

-The following cultural dance history and movement courses taught by Hannah Romanowsky are offered live through College of Marin Community Education in Kentfield CA. Both courses are comprised of both multi-media lecture/demo and dance/movement.
+The following cultural dance history and movement courses taught by Hannah Romanowsky are currently offered live through College of Marin Community Education in Kentfield CA. Courses are comprised of both multi-media lecture/demo and dance/movement.
 No prior experience is required.
+Next sessions start Fall 2019.
+Join my email list to be notified when registrations open.

 ADVANCED REGISTRATION REQUIRED!